mapbox/DEPRECATED-patrol-rules-aws/README.md

 - **Trigger** - AWS API call
 - **Parameters**
   - disallowedResourceARNs - Comma separated list of AWS ARNs.
 An alarm will be triggered if an IAM policy grants any kind of access to these resources.
+  - ignoredRolePolicy - Comma separated list of colon delimited role:policy combinations that should be ignored if matched.
+The "role:policy" values are case-insensitively matched against the policy event.

 #### removeS3AccessLogging